niravcodes/niravcodes.github.io/_posts/2020-09-14-octopus-game.md

 ### Conclusion

 I worked on this project without much planning, or a predefined architecture, or even any tangible end goal.
-So it was interesting to see the abstractions almost form themshelves, and to see the architecture emerge spontaneously from beneath the insignificant lines of code as I typed them.
+So it was interesting to see the abstractions almost form themselves, and to see the architecture emerge spontaneously from beneath the insignificant lines of code as I typed them.

 Right in front of my eyes, the coordinate-based motion wrapped itself in a physics